DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Motivation

-Only two works (Smartain~\cite{choi2021smartian} and eTainter~\cite{ghaleb2022etainter}) used a selected dataset with high-value transactions or balances, which means that most works used toy contracts to evaluate their tools.
+Only two works (Smartain~\cite{choi2021smartian} and eTainter~\cite{ghaleb2022etainter}) used a selected dataset with high-value transactions or balances, which means that most of the works used toy contracts to evaluate their tools.
 For example, the dataset of SmartBug was reused by tools published in the past two years~\cite{ren2021making, liao2022smartdagger, choi2021smartian}.
-However, this dataset may include many out-of-date and toy contracts, as the average numbers of lines of code for this dataset is 204, and 99.8\% of the contracts' compiler versions are lower than 0.6+, while the latest Solidity compiler version is v0.8+.
+However, this dataset may include many out-of-date and toy contracts, as the average number of lines of code for this dataset is 204, and 99.8\% of the contracts' compiler versions are lower than 0.6, while the latest Solidity compiler version is 0.8+.

 Moreover, M2 was widely employed to evaluate the tools, though it could only verify the false/true positive results of a contract without reporting false/true negative results.
 While M1 can overcome this limitation, its dataset size is typically small.
-These limitations underscore the necessity for a dataset comprising a substantial number of weakness cases.
+These limitations underscore the necessity for a dataset comprising a substantial number of labeled weakness cases.